The supply of residential accommodation in a dwelling is exempt from GST.

 The organisation is the registered person and not the individual members, if people are members of an unincorporated body, such as partnership, joint venture or trust.

-If a member sells an interest in the organisation, there are no GST implications.
-It is a private transaction between 2 persons and not a taxable supply.
+If a member sells an interest in the organisation, there may be no GST implications if it is a private transaction between 2 persons and not a taxable supply.

 What secondhand goods are

-Secondhand goods are goods previously used and paid for by someone else.
+Secondhand goods are goods previously used by someone else.
 This includes land.

 What secondhand goods are not